microprediction/monteprediction/TFRO.md

 - Not reaching out to me with a pitch that begins with a declarative statement like "Firms are doing blah blah blah" or "Companies are finding that ...".
 This will make me want to strangle you.
 - Not offering a limited time trial of anything at all, ever.

-## ... but I could always use help!
+# Can you help me?
-For example:
+As noted you may already be improving my feed.
+Thanks.
+Should you feed more generous:

-- Do me a solid and follow my on [X/monteprediction](https://x.com/monteprediction) because company marketting folks are wondering why I have 34k LI follows and 34 on twitter.
+- Do me a solid and follow my on [X/monteprediction](https://x.com/monteprediction) because company marketting folks are wondering why I have 34,000 LI follows and only 34 on twitter.
+I hate twitter.
 - Constructive feedback on my various writings are invariably greeted warmly (see my [home page](https://github.com/microprediction/home)).
 - Ah forget that.
 I really just want effusive unconditionally positive 5-star reviews for my [book](https://www.amazon.com/Microprediction-Building-Open-AI-Network/dp/0262047322).
 - Introductions to *active* early to mid-stage investors are appreciated